-The flue must be class B or better.
+The flue must be class B or better with a diameter of 6" (15 cm).
 The height of the flue should rise 6-8 ft (2-2.5 m) above the roof of the building or any proximate structure.
 Never direct vent the oven into a hood.
 The flue should be capped with a UL Listed type vent cap to isolate the unit from external environmental conditions.

 The direct vent cannot replace air consumed and vented by the oven.
 Provisions must be made to supply the room with sufficient make-up air.
-Total make-up air requirements for each oven section should be approximately 30 CFM (.85 m3) per section.
+Total make-up air requirements for each oven section should be approximately 30 CFM (.85m3) per section.
 To increase the supply air entering the room, a ventilation expert should be consulted.